JuaneloJuanelo/WordAPI2/resources/inlinePicture.md

 #### Examples
 ### getBase64ImageSrc
-Gets the base64 encoded string of the image
+Gets the base64 encoded String of the image

 #### Syntax
 ```js